Student Assistance Program

 Drug Free Directory

-Early in September, we send an electronic form inviting the designated primary parent of each family to make a pledge that they would host drug-free and alcohol-free parties in their home.
+During the first few weeks of school, we send an electronic form inviting the parents to make a pledge that they would host drug-free and alcohol-free parties in their home.
 We then emailed only those parents who made the pledge a unique password to access 2016 Alcohol & Drug Free Family Directory.
 Use the password we sent to you in order to open this document.
 For confidentiality and security purposes, we ask you not to share your password.
 Thank you for your cooperation!